-- a) Pre-contract information including, but not limited to, information provided in quotes, tenders or subsequently provided in pre-contract negotiations. - b) Councillors and Council employees are to avoid references to current or proposed contracts in discussion with acquaintances or outside interests. - c) Discussion with potential suppliers during tender evaluations should not go beyond the extent necessary to resolve doubt on what is being offered by that supplier.
-The preference would be that these queries would be issued via an email to the Supplier from the Procurement & Contracts Officer. - d) At no stage should any discussion be entered into with any tendering party or its representative or agent that could have potential contractual implications prior to the contract approval process being finalised, other than authorised pre-contract negotiations.
+- a) Pre-contract information including, but not limited to, information provided in quotes, tenders or subsequently provided in pre-contract negotiations. - b) Councillors and Council staff are to avoid references to current or proposed contracts in discussion with acquaintances or outside interests. - c) Discussion with potential suppliers during tender evaluations should not go beyond the extent necessary to resolve doubt on what is being offered by that supplier.

+Procurement Policy This Document is Uncontrolled when Printed Responsible Officer: Chief Operating Officer Version: 5.0 Issue Date: 23 August 2023 Next Review: 23 August 2024 Page 10/34 d) At no stage should any discussion be entered into with any tendering party or its representative or agent that could have potential contractual implications prior to the contract approval process being finalised, other than authorised pre-contract negotiations.